The Elements of Poor Moral Character and the Solutions Provided by Islam I

 Allah’s Messenger (ﷺ) said, “Whoever believes in Allah and the Last Day should talk about what is good or keep quiet, and whoever believes in Allah and the Last Day should not torture his neighbor; and whoever believes in Allah and the Last Day, should entertain his guest generously.[4]

-Making fun of others, also known as bullying, or teasing is harmful and disrespectful.
-It can cause emotional distress and damage to a person’s self-esteem and can lead to long-term negative effects on mental health.
-It can also create a hostile and unwelcoming environment for everyone involved.
-Making fun of others is morally wrong and disrespectful and should be avoided.
+Mocking others, often referred to as bullying or teasing, is harmful and demonstrates a lack of respect.
+It can cause emotional distress and damage an individual’s self-esteem, possibly leading to enduring negative impacts on mental health.
+Moreover, it can create a hostile and unwelcoming environment for everyone involved.
+Ridiculing others is ethically wrong and disrespectful, and should be unequivocally discouraged.

-It’s important to treat others with kindness, respect, and empathy, and to be aware of the impact our words and actions have on others.
-If you see someone making fun of others, it will be helpful to speak up and let them know that their behavior is not okay.
-If you are the one being bullied, it’s important to reach out for help and support from trusted adults, friends, or professionals.
+It is vital to treat others with kindness, respect, and empathy, and to be aware of the impact our words and actions have on those around us.
+If you observe someone mocking others, it’s important to step in and convey that such behavior is not acceptable.
+When faced with bullying, seeking assistance and support from trusted adults, friends, or professionals is crucial.

 The Qur’ân says: